- Great user interface

 It’s honestly a bit hard to review any WordPress plugin made for website building, since the content, features, navigation and interface you get with Elementor is hard to match by any other WordPress builder.

 Well, from all the page builders I’ve tested, Thrive Architect was by far one the easiest to use, alongside Elementor.

-If I had to recommend one for a complete beginner, I’d probably say go with Elementor because the user interface is a bit nicer overall, but there’s not a whole lot in it.
+If I had to recommend one for a complete beginner, I’d probably say go with Elementor because the user interface is a bit nicer overall, and it’s better suited for a general audience.

-As someone starting out, you probably won’t be interested in some of the more complex marketing elements Thrive Architect has to offer, which is why I’m reluctant to recommend it over Elementor in this case.
+As someone starting out, you probably won’t be interested in some of the more complex marketing elements Thrive Architect has to offer, like fancy landing pages, click to tweet functionalities, easy to use lead generation functionalities or conversion focused blog post building blocks.
+That’s why I’m reluctant to recommend it over Elementor in this case.